SCB-Dataset: A Dataset for Detecting Student and Teacher Classroom Behavior: Introduction

+Evaluations of education quality have attracted an increasing amount of attention from researchers in fields such as pedagogy and psychology.
+As a basic teaching form, classroom teaching has always been the core of education.
+As part of a certain scenario, students’ and teachers' behaviors in a classroom are significant and not disregarded.
+Acquiring information about student and teacher behaviors is not only helpful for mastering students' learning, personality, and psychological traits, providing feedback on problems in teachers' teaching processes, but also worthy of inclusion in evaluations of education quality.

+With the advent of the era of big data, there are a large number of high-quality classroom videos publicly available on video websites, which provides a large amount of raw data for the dataset production of this paper.
+The data production process of this paper is shown in Fig.~\ref{SCB-Process}.
+First, download classroom videos from open class websites, then extract frames from the videos, and then annotate the video frames, including object detection annotation and image classification annotation.
+Next, input the annotated data into the object detection model and the LVLM for fine-tuning training.
+After the training is completed, deploy the model to the project server.
+In the actual application process, collect the problems feedback from the market, and carry out iterative optimization on the video data, annotation data and training methods according to the feedback problems.

-Existing student classroom behavior detection algorithms can be roughly divided into three categories: video-action-recognition-based\cite{b2}, pose-estimation-based\cite{b3} and object-detection-based\cite{b4}.
+Existing student classroom behavior detection algorithms can be roughly divided into three classes: video-action-recognition-based\cite{huang2022multi}, pose-estimation-based\cite{he2020recognition} and object-detection-based\cite{yan2023student}.
 Video-based student classroom behavior detection enables the recognition of continuous behavior, which requires labeling a large number of samples.
-For example, the AVA dataset\cite{b5} for SlowFast\cite{b6} detection is annotated with 1.58M.
-And, video behavior recognition detection is not yet mature, as in UCF101\cite{b7} and Kinetics400\cite{b8}, some actions can sometimes be determined by the context or scene alone.
+For example, the AVA dataset\cite{gu2018ava} for SlowFast\cite{feichtenhofer2019slowfast} detection is annotated with 1.58M.
+And, video behavior recognition detection is not yet mature, as in UCF101\cite{soomro2012ucf101} and Kinetics400\cite{carreira2017quo}, some actions can sometimes be determined by the context or scene alone.
 Pose-estimation-based algorithms characterize human behavior by obtaining position and motion information of each joint in the body, but they are not applicable for behavior detection in overcrowded classrooms.
 Considering the challenges at hand, object-detection-based algorithms present a promising solution.
-In fact, in recent years object-detection-based algorithms have made tremendous breakthroughs, such as YOLOv7\cite{b9}.
-Therefore, we have employed an object-detection-based algorithm in this paper to analyze student behavior.
+In fact, in recent years object-detection-based algorithms have made tremendous breakthroughs, such as YOLOv7\cite{wang2023yolov7}.
+Therefore, we have employed an object-detection-based algorithm in this paper to analyze student and teacher behavior.
+In addition, from the market feedback, this paper finds that some users do not pay attention to the behavior of each student in the current video frame, but care more about the group behavior of the overall students.
+Based on this, this paper adopts the method of image classification to classify the student behaviors and teacher behaviors in the video frames, and uses LVLM for fine-tuning training.